Introduction

 Main Pot

-The primary pot is the hub where every active player can potentially claim victory.
-It incorporates all wagers made by players until a participant goes all-in and becomes unable to add any further funds into the pot.
+The primary pot is the hub where every active player can claim victory.
+It incorporates all wagers made by players until a participant goes all-in and cannot add any further funds to the pot.
 Any additional bets placed by other competitors after one or more individuals have gone all-in are allocated to a separate pot known as the 'side pot'.

 Example:

-- A bet of 100 chips was made by Player A, and then raised to 200 chips by Player B.
+- Player A placed a bet of 100 chips, which Player B raised to 200 chips.

 - 150 chips all-in by Player A got called by Player B.

-- Player A is limited to winning only the main pot that totals 450 chips, whereas Player B has the opportunity to compete for not just the main pot but also any additional side pots in case other players continue wagering.
+- Player A is limited to winning only the main pot, which totals 450 chips.
+In contrast, Player B can compete for the main pot and any additional side pots if other players continue wagering.

 Side Pot